All Episodes

 Thank you.

-But I think there are some very important issues here nonetheless, and m mainly that I think that this whole thing has been focused in the wrong direction.
+And mainly that I think that this whole thing has been focused in the wrong direction.

-It's this law is not meant to penalize the gays or any other minority.
+This law is not meant to penalize the gays or any other minority.

 This is just another attempt by these minorities to restrict our rights, the majority's rights.

-And unfortunately, we've been over backwards.
+And unfortunately, we've bent over backwards.

 You know, you are so right about this.

-And we're not we don't hate anybody.
+And we don't hate anybody.

 You know, it's they who basically are trying to make people behave in ways that are untenable to them.

-Our constitution is supposed to protect us from people like that.
+Our Constitution is supposed to protect us from people like that.

 And it bothers them, it really bothers me that we keep focusing on them and their rights.

-And that's because that's exactly right, and that's why I went a great dissertation earlier in the program.
+And that's why I went to a great dissertation earlier in the program.

-You as a member of a majority are an automatic oppressor.
+You, as a member of a majority, are an automatic oppressor.

 You cannot be oppressed as a member of a majority.